yoshuawuyts/server-router/README.md

 ## API
 ### router = serverRouter(opts)
-Create a new router with opts:
+Create a new router with opts.
-- __default:__ (default: `'/404'`) Path to default to when a route is not matched.
-If no default path is set, the router will crash when an unknown path is encountered.

-### router.route(method|routes, route, function(req, res, ctx))
+### router.route(method|routes, route, function(req, res, params))
 Register a new route with an HTTP method name and a routename.
-Can register multiple handlers by passing an array of method names. `ctx` is an object with `.params` property that contains any params.
-It's safe to extend `ctx` with other values for the duration of the request.
+Can register multiple handlers by passing an array of method names. `params` contains matched partials from the route.

 ### router.match(req, res)
 Match a route on a router.